hashicorp/consul/website/source/docs/faq.html.markdown

 which is used to check for updates and critical security bulletins.
 Only anonymous information, which cannot be used to identify the user or host, is sent to Checkpoint .
 An anonymous ID is sent which helps de-duplicate warning messages.
-This anonymous ID can can be disabled.
+This anonymous ID can be disabled.
 In fact, using the Checkpoint service is optional and can be disabled.

 See [`disable_anonymous_signature`](/docs/agent/options.html#disable_anonymous_signature)